-COSMETOLOGY/BARBERING PROGRAM TESTING AND GRADING PROCEDURE
+COSMETOLOGY PROGRAM TESTING AND GRADING PROCEDURE

-The following tests and grading procedures are incorporated during the student's 1600-hour course:
+The following tests and grading procedures are incorporated during the student's 2000-hour course:

-- Weekly theory exams: Students must receive a grade of 70% or higher on each weekly theory exam. - 210-hour Core written and practical skills evaluation tests: Students must receive a grade of 70% or higher.
-If a student fails to pass this evaluation test on their second attempt, they may be asked to withdraw and re-enroll in the next Core class start date. - Final exam 1 (approximately 800-hour written exam): This test covers an overview of all related cosmetology/barbering subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 70% or higher on all final exams. - Final exam 2 (approximately 1400-hour written test): The written exam covers an overview of all theory instruction.
-Students must receive a grade of 70% or higher on all final exams. - 6 Clinic practical worksheets: Students must complete all clinic practical worksheets.
+- Weekly theory exams: Students must receive a grade of 70% or higher on each weekly theory exam. - 210-hour orientation practical skills evaluation test: Students must receive a grade of 70% or higher.
+If a student fails to pass this evaluation test on their second attempt, they may be asked to withdraw and re-enroll in the next Core class start date. - Final exam 1 (approximately 1000-hour written test): This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
+Students must receive a grade of 70% or higher on all final exams. - Final exam 2 (approximately 1800-hour written test): The written exam covers an overview of all theory instruction, Idaho state law, and other items covered on the state cosmetology exam.
+Students must receive a grade of 70% or higher on all final exams. - 6 Monthly clinic practical worksheets: Students must complete all clinic practical worksheets. - 9 Practical skills Test.